Ergothioneine (ErgoActive®)

 Ergothioneine (EGT) is a naturally occurring amino acid and potent antioxidant synthesized exclusively by certain fungi, bacteria, and actinomycetes — humans cannot produce it and must obtain it from diet (primarily mushrooms) or supplementation.

-Ergothioneine (ErgoActive®) is studied for exceptional cellular antioxidant protection, mitochondrial protection and bioenergetics, cognitive aging and neurodegeneration prevention.
+Ergothioneine is researched primarily for Antioxidant, Cognitive, and Energy.
 Ergothioneine is uniquely concentrated by the OCTN1 transporter in cells under oxidative stress — particularly in mitochondria, nuclei, red blood cells, and tissues with high oxidative exposure (liver, kidneys, eyes, brain).